pterofighter-s-organization/apptracker/README.md

 **The time used in this app is based off your computer's local time.**

-## What's New Compared to v1.0?
+## What's New and Different Compared to v1.0?

-Check out this doc below:
+Check out v2.0 Notes & Patches below: https://docs.google.com/document/d/1gkx_9STR1gbXEw31rTgKh1j8LjoQFzjNdoMKOIzA66g/edit?usp=sharing
-https://docs.google.com/document/d/1gkx_9STR1gbXEw31rTgKh1j8LjoQFzjNdoMKOIzA66g/edit?usp=sharing

 # Technologies Used